 Bernard Badura, Untitled (Lambertville Quarry)

-Badura first studied at the Milwaukee State Normal School (now the University of Wisconsin).
-He served in the U.S. Army Air Forces during World War I, where his drawing skills led to an assignment in Paris in the army's drafting and designing department.
-Upon returning to the United States, Badura attended the Pennsylvania Academy of the Fine Arts and there studied with Arthur B. Carles and Daniel Garber.
-It was there also that he met his wife, artist Faye Swengel, another of Carles's students.
-In 1937, he and Swengel moved to New Hope, where they would paint and work together for the rest of their lives.
-Badura's work is in the collection of the Philadelphia Museum of Art and the Allentown Art Museum of the Lehigh Valley, among other important public and private collections.
+After studying at the Milwaukee State Normal School (now the University of Wisconsin), Badura served in the Air Force during World War I, where his drawing skills led to an assignment in Paris in the Army’s drafting and designing department.
+Upon returning to the US, Badura attended the Pennsylvania Academy of the Fine Arts (PAFA).
+In 1937, he and his wife, Faye Swengel, moved to New Hope, where they worked together as artists for the rest of their lives.
+Badura is also known for his hand-carved and hand-gilded picture frames and stained-glass windows.
+His work is in the Philadelphia Museum of Art and the Allentown Art Museum, among other important public and private collections.